-The west gable was scaffolded and the slate roof covering carefully removed by Julian and his team of three including Rob and Sam, with materials stacked to one side for re-use.
+The west gable was scaffolded and the slate roof covering carefully removed by Julian and his team of three with materials stacked to one side for re-use.
 Julian is an unassuming man of considerable building skill and was unfazed by the whole operation.
 It had all been done before.